top of page

 Auxiliary Units sniper with Winchaest 74

 Despite the long-accumulated evidence to the contrary, the Auxiliary Units are still popularly labelled as the 'British Resistance Organisation' or a 'last ditch' movement.
-Never described as such at the time, it has become a convenient advertising and marketing label at the expense of historical accuracy.
-This is a fundamentally flawed concept – which is not to downplay in any way the contribution to defending the country that its volunteers were prepared to make as guerrillas to support the regular army.
+Never described as such at the time, this mythical label has become a convenient advertising and marketing label at the expense of historical accuracy.
+This is a fundamentally flawed concept – which is not to downplay in any way the contribution to defending the country that its volunteers were prepared to make as military stay-behind units in the overall defence plan to support the regular army.
 One problem is that there are four stories to be told of the Auxiliary Units history -

 1) the official view of their role;

-2) what the Intelligence Officers told their men;
+2) what the Intelligence Officers told their men to maintain morale;

 3) how what they were told was was interpreted by the volunteers;